tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

     app: mongodb
 ```

-We need to expose the API using a Service as well.
+We need to expose the product catalog API using a Service as well in `service-productcatalogapi.yaml`.

 ```
----
 apiVersion: v1
 kind: Service
 metadata:
-  name: productcatalog
+  name: {{.Release.Name}}-productcatalog
   labels:
-    app: productcatalog
+    app: {{.Release.Name}}-productcatalog
-    oda.tmforum.org/componentName: productcatalog
+    oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.type}}
 spec:
   ports:
   - port: 8080
-    targetPort: productcatalog
+    targetPort: {{.Release.Name}}-productcatalog
-    name: productcatalog
+    name: {{.Release.Name}}-productcatalog
   type: NodePort
   selector:
-    app: productcatalog
+    app: {{.Release.Name}}-productcatalog
 ```

 We have created all the Kubernetes resources to deploy the mongoDb and productcatalog nodejs containers and expose as services.
 The final step is to add the ODA-Component meta-data.
 This meta-data will be used at run-time to configure the canvas services.
+Create the code below in `component-productcatalog.yaml`.

+This is a relatively simple component that just exposes one API as part of its `coreFunction`.

 ```
----
 apiVersion: oda.tmforum.org/v1alpha1
 kind: component
 metadata:
-  name: productcatalog
+  name: {{.Release.Name}}-productcatalog
   labels:
-    oda.tmforum.org/componentName: productcatalog
+    oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.type}}
 spec:
-  type: ocs
+  type: {{.Values.component.type}}
   selector:
     matchLabels:
-     oda.tmforum.org/componentName: productcatalog
+     oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.type}}
   componentKinds:
     - group: core
       kind: Service
+    - group: core
+      kind: PersistentVolumeClaim
     - group: apps
       kind: Deployment
   version: "0.0.1"